softwareguru/airflowsummit-website/content/sessions/2025/o2-securing-airflow-cli-with-api.md

 images:
 slides:
 video:
+summary: "This talk will explore the key changes introduced by AIP-81, focusing on security enhancements and user experience improvements across the entire software development lifecycle."
 ---

 This talk will explore the key changes introduced by AIP-81, focusing on security enhancements and user experience improvements across the entire software development lifecycle.